huderlem/poryscript/README.md

 ```

 ## Install as a Git Submodule
-Users may wish to install Poryscript as a dependency of their project if they work with other collaborators and require all contributors to use the same version.
+Users may wish to install Poryscript as a dependency of their project if they work with other collaborators or wish to use Github's Continuous Integration.
 To accomplish this, we can integrate the tool as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This has an additional benefit of automatically rebuilding Poryscript from source when bumping to a new version.

 1. Initialize the Git submodule.
 If you use a fork of Poryscript to implement custom features, replace the `https://github.com/huderlem/poryscript` URL with the appropriate URL for your fork.